Dingle, Iloilo: Water

-Two natural springs, the Lubong-Tubig and Talinab, serve as water source for the Dingle-Pototan Water District.
-While the Jalaur Irrigation Dam, also known as Moroboro Dam, built in 1955, provides irrigation to the agricultural lands of Dingle and nearby towns.
+Two natural springs, Lubong-Tubig and Talinab, serve as the water source for the Dingle-Pototan Water District.
+While the Jalaur Diversion Irrigation Dam built in 1955, also known as Moroboro Dam, provides irrigation to the agricultural lands of Dingle and nearby towns.

 Landmarks

 Bulabog Putian National Park

 Bulabog Putian is the only limestone rock formation on Panay.
 It was designated a National Park through Congressional Bill No. 1651, and such is considered a "nationally significant area."
 It occupies a land area of 834.033 hectares covering five of the 33 barangays of Dingle.
-The park contains 13 known caves namely: Lungib, Hapu-Hapo, Ma-arhong, Guiso, Maestranza, Linganero, Lapuz Lapuz, Ticondal, Butac, Tuco, San Roque, Pitong Liko and Nautod.
-The Maestranza Cave is historically important as it served as a hide-out of the revolutionary forces during the Spanish colonial period and on its stone walls are inscriptions of the revolutionary troops.
+The park contains 13 known caves namely: Lungib, Hapu-Hapo, Maarhong, Guizo, Maestranza, Linganero, Lapuz Lapuz, Ticondal, Butac, Tuco, San Roque, Pitong Liko, and Nautod.
+The Maestranza Cave is historically important as it served as a hide-out of the revolutionary forces during the Spanish colonial period and on its stone walls bear the inscriptions of the revolutionary troops.